 - Luckys best examples are getting tripped by Maricela and getting a barrel stuck to her; accidentally losing a flower bouquet which then gets eaten by Senor Carrots; getting her face smashed into a cake; riding in a runaway wedding carriage; and getting captured by Butch LePray.
 Snips gets the best of her with his tricks in Lucky and the Escape Artist.

 - Maricela gets humiliated during a field trip on discovering fossil bones whenever picks up horse manure by mistake, much to her disgust.
 Upon interpreting advice from Lucky, Maricela goes into the frontier to enjoy nature only to be nearly trampled by a herd of buffalo.
-While riding her bicycle on a cliff, she gets exhausted letting her bicycle roll back until she falls into a ravine.
+While riding her bicycle alongside a cliff, her chain breaks, causing her bicycle to roll back until she falls into a ravine.

 - Every year on April Fools Day, Abigail has been getting caught in the middle of Pru and her father war pranks.
 Abigail attempts to prank Pru and her father by setting up traps.
 Yet, Abigail winds getting herself caught in her own traps.